Armin Mueller-Stahl: Career

 Mueller-Stahl won the Silver Bear for Best Actor at the 42nd Berlin International Film Festival for his performance in Utz (1992).
 Mueller-Stahl was nominated for an Academy Award for Best Supporting Actor for his performance as the abusive father of pianist David Helfgott in the 1996 film Shine.
 Mueller-Stahl was also in A Pyromaniac's Love Story (1995) and the 1997 remake of the film 12 Angry Men.
 Conversation with the Beast (1996) was his first film as director.
 In 1998, he played the German scientist and syndicate member, Conrad Strughold, in the feature film The X-Files.
 In 1999 he played the mastermind of a criminal gang opposite Ray Liotta and Gloria Reuben in Pilgrim, also distributed under the title Inferno.

-In the early 2000s, Mueller-Stahl received a positive response for his portrayal of Thomas Mann in a German miniseries about the Mann family called Die Manns - Ein Jahrhundertroman.
+In the early 2000s, Mueller-Stahl received a positive response for his portrayal of Thomas Mann in a German miniseries about the Mann family called Die Manns – Ein Jahrhundertroman.
 In 2004, Mueller-Stahl made a foray into American television, guest-starring in four episodes on the television drama series The West Wing as the Prime Minister of Israel.
 In 2006, he played the role of reclusive Russian artist Nikolai Seroff in Local Color.
 He had a villainous role in David Cronenberg's crime drama Eastern Promises (2007) and the thriller The International (2009), both of which co-starred British-Australian actress Naomi Watts.
 In 2008, he won the Genie Award for Best Performance by an Actor in a Supporting Role for Eastern Promises.
 Mueller-Stahl played the role of Cardinal Strauss, Dean of the College of Cardinals and the Papal conclave, in Angels & Demons (2009).

 In 2011, he was awarded the Honorary Golden Bear at the 61st Berlin International Film Festival.
+That same year, the city of Sovetsk (formerly Tilsit, his birthplace) awarded him with an honorary citizenship.

 Since the creation of the Freya von Moltke Stiftung, working out of Berlin and Krzyżowa, he has been a supporter and linked with their work.